silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 ## Take me as I am

 The title is not mine.
-It belongs to a Christopher Cross song, and what that song is doing is asking rather than arguing - a man requesting absolution instead of judgement, and asking to be accepted in spite of what he has been. [^c]
+It belongs to a Christopher Cross song, and what that song is doing is asking rather than arguing - a man requesting absolution instead of judgement, and asking to be accepted in spite of what he has been. [^g]

 So let me ask in my own words.

 I have been a fool.
 Not in the way you think, and not only in the ways I could not help.
-I was a fool who spent thirty years perfecting a performance that bought nothing, and who then required a version of that same performance from his own children, and called it love, because he did not know there was another way to do it.
+I was a fool who spent half a century perfecting a performance that bought nothing, and who then required a version of that same performance from his own children, and called it love, because he did not know there was another way to do it.
 I do not get to hand that back.
 It happened and they were there.

 I am not asking to be absolved of it.
-I am asking not to be held to the fire for the part that was never a choice - for the shape of the brain, for the flat face at the wrong moment, for the swaying, for the silence at your table and the flood at mine.
+I am asking not to be held to the fire for the part that was never a choice - for the shape of my brain, for the wrong reaction at the wrong moment, for the swaying, for the silence at your table and the flood at mine.

 And I am asking you to notice that this is not a large request.

 I have not asked you to understand me.
 You can't, and I have stopped requiring it.
 I have not asked you to think like me, or to feel like me, or to become fluent in something you have no reason to learn.
 I have not asked you to fix anything, because there is nothing here to fix.

 I have asked one thing.
-Stop measuring me with an instrument calibrated to you.
+Stop judging me by the lens you see yourself through.

 Take me as I am.
 I will never think the way you think.
 I may not even feel the way you feel.
 You will not get inside it, and you don't need to.
-Just accept that I am not you - and stop reading me through the lens of a mind I do not have.
+Just accept that I am not you.

-That is all of it.
-That is the whole letter.
+That is all I ask.

 <p align="center" class="asterism">&#x2042;</p>

 ---

-[^a]: Sinclair, J. (1993).
-Don't mourn for us. *Our Voice*, *1*(3).
-Autism Network International.
-The piece was written for the parents of autistic children and has been reprinted widely since; a copy is available at <https://variantminds.au/insights/jim_sinclair_dont_mourn_for_us.html>.
-I have not given a DOI because the original newsletter has none.
-I am citing it for what it said and when it said it, not for any factual claim - and if you read only one thing from this page, read his and not mine.

-[^b]: See *[Everyone Masks: What Makes the Autistic Version Different]({{ '/essays/everyone-masks.html' | relative_url }})*, which sets out the full argument and the evidence for it.
-This section states only the conclusions.

-[^c]: The song is "Take Me As I Am" by Christopher Cross.
-Titles are not protected by copyright, so borrowing one for an essay costs nothing and asks no permission; the words of a song are protected, and I have not quoted them.
-Australian law provides fair dealing for a closed list of purposes rather than a general fair-use test, and this essay does not set out to review the song - it borrows its posture.
-So the plea below is mine, written to do the work those verses were doing rather than to stand in for them.

-[^d]: Google image search, "autistic person", run 22 August 2026 from Sydney, Australia.
+[^a]: Google image search, "autistic person", run 19 August 2026 from Sydney, Australia.
 I have not counted the results and I am not giving you a proportion I cannot defend - image search is personalised, varies by country and account, and changes week to week, so your results will not be identical to mine.
 Run it yourself and judge what you get.
 The refinement buttons and suggested searches quoted here are the ones the search offered me on that day.
 I have not found any study that measures what an image search for autism returns; the claim about the buttons is an observation about the search, not a finding about the world.

+[^c]: Searched 19 August 2026 for work examining whether monotropic absorption or autistic flow excludes trauma-related or self-critical content, and whether relief from it forms part of the motivation to enter that state.
+I found the flow literature cited above, work on interests and wellbeing, and a good deal on rumination generally - but nothing joining those to the trauma question in autistic people.
+The claim in this section is mine, from my own life, and should be read at that weight.
+If somebody has studied it and I have missed it, I would be glad to be corrected.

-[^e]: The estrangement framing in this section I owe to Dr Sam Barcham, a UK chartered counselling psychologist specialising in family estrangement, relational trauma and late-diagnosed autism, in her video *The Hidden Link Between AUTISM and Family Estrangement* on the channel *A Dash of Therapy*; she describes herself in it as both autistic and an estranged adult child. <https://www.youtube.com/watch?v=7tlewoQSUxo> It is not a source in the sense I have used the word elsewhere here, and nothing in this section rests on it evidentially - the claims are carried by the published work cited alongside.
+[^d]: The estrangement framing in this section I owe to Dr Sam Barcham, a UK chartered counselling psychologist specialising in family estrangement, relational trauma and late-diagnosed autism, in her video *The Hidden Link Between AUTISM and Family Estrangement* on the channel *A Dash of Therapy*; she describes herself in it as both autistic and an estranged adult child. <https://www.youtube.com/watch?v=7tlewoQSUxo> It is not a source in the sense I have used the word elsewhere here, and nothing in this section rests on it evidentially - the claims are carried by the published work cited alongside.
 But the observation that unrecognised autism can sit underneath a family rupture is hers, and I would not have thought to write this section without having watched it.

-[^f]: Searched 22 August 2026 for any published estimate of how often autism - recognised or otherwise - is present in families experiencing estrangement.
+[^e]: Searched 19 August 2026 for any published estimate of how often autism - recognised or otherwise - is present in families experiencing estrangement.
 I found clinical commentary and personal accounts, but no prevalence study, and the psychologist whose video prompted this section says the same thing about her own field.
 This appears to be a real gap rather than a failure of searching, and readers should treat any confident number they encounter on the subject with suspicion, including one from me.

-[^g]: Searched 22 August 2026 for work examining whether monotropic absorption or autistic flow excludes trauma-related or self-critical content, and whether relief from it forms part of the motivation to enter that state.
-I found the flow literature cited above, work on interests and wellbeing, and a good deal on rumination generally - but nothing joining those to the trauma question in autistic people.
-The claim in this section is mine, from my own life, and should be read at that weight.
-If somebody has studied it and I have missed it, I would be glad to be corrected.
+[^f]: Sinclair, J. (1993).
+Don't mourn for us. *Our Voice*, *1*(3).
+Autism Network International.
+The piece was written for the parents of autistic children and has been reprinted widely since; a copy is available at <https://variantminds.au/insights/jim_sinclair_dont_mourn_for_us.html>.
+I have not given a DOI because the original newsletter has none.
+I am citing it for what it said and when it said it, not for any factual claim - and if you read only one thing from this page, read his and not mine.

+[^g]: The song is "Take Me As I Am" by Christopher Cross.
+Titles are not protected by copyright, so borrowing one for a piece of writing costs nothing and asks no permission; the words of a song are protected, and I have not quoted them.
+Australian law provides fair dealing for a closed list of purposes rather than a general fair-use test, and this letter does not set out to review the song - it borrows its posture.
+So the plea below is mine, written to do the work those verses were doing rather than to stand in for them.

 [^1]: Milton, D. E. M. (2012).
 On the ontological status of autism: The 'double empathy problem'. *Disability & Society*, *27*(6), 883–887.
 [DOI: 10.1080/09687599.2012.710008](https://doi.org/10.1080/09687599.2012.710008)